-We engaged our in-house valuation experts to assess and challenge the key assumptions used in management's valuation, with particular focus placed on the assumptions and methodology used.
+We engaged our in-house valuation experts to assess and challenge the key assumptions used in management's valuation, with particular focus placed on the assumptions and methodology used to support the fair value.
 Third party evidence and other data was obtained to corroborate the assumptions.